dmp3799/ME396P_Final_Project/README.md

 - Download evaluation_trial_a_4.csv to same directory as above.
 - if not installed already, `pip install scipy` and `pip install matplotlib`
 - Run script
+- Plot will save to Group3_ModelResultViz.jpg in your directory.

 ### 4. Bonus!
 Stick Figure Simulation
 - Download StickFigSim_Final.py